npr99/URSC645/Tasks/URSC645_00_CourseRoster.md

 For current students in the course, fill in the [course roster](https://docs.google.com/spreadsheets/d/1HCtZfY-8l8dNZT2A8AUCcyr19sjrMTvny_U3qWobuGA/edit?usp=sharing)

-Since 2019 36 people have participated in the URSC 645 course.
+Since 2019 43 people have participated in the URSC 645 course.
 Initially the course was listed as URSC 689, with Drs.
 Nathanael Rosenheim, Bethany DeSalvo, and Phil Lasley as instructors.

-32 out of  of the students have been in the Urban and Regional Science program.
+32 out of 43 students have been in the Urban and Regional Science program.

 The data from the course includes the following questions: